inconsistent copy and paste behaviour

 - I just tried and the masks do get copied, however, the mask manager and the whole pipe don't get updated for some reason.
 Going to lighttable and then back to darkroom "fixes" the image.
 It's still a bug though.

-#4 Updated by Tobias Ellinghaus 18 days ago
+#4 Updated by Tobias Ellinghaus over 2 years ago

 Indeed, it would.
 And while at it we should rewrite the broken way of doing copy&paste.
 Currently when copying it just remembers the image id from which to paste later.
 Instead it should grab the history of the image so you could still paste after removing the image from the library.